As a capstone to a series of articles on sustainability assessments, we look at consultation in place planning and early feasibility studies.

 Applied academics (Parnell & Trainor, 2009) have shown that it is difficult for workshop participants to evaluate the importance and range of change simultaneously.
 They developed a tool (Figure 1) to assist stakeholders to hold both of these considerations in their minds.
 We used that tool for our workshop processes.

 We challenged our first group by using the Parnell & Trainor tool in the absence of concrete proposals for the site.
-With hindsight, our preparation should have convinced the City to release theoretical options from the feasibility study.
+With hindsight, we might have introduced theoretical options.

 We modified the process for the second and third workshops and created an additional worksheet.
 First, we identified the identification of key issue and opportunities themes.
 After that, participants worked to identify the best possible outcomes and worst possible outcomes.
 Participants recorded these on their worksheet (rows 2 and 4).